 Teaching assistantships, research assistantships, fellowships, and grants provide the most common forms of support for graduate students.
 The director of graduate studies in your program can also help you find the resources available to support your graduate education.
-Funds allocated to CLA departments in support of graduate students include:

 Students who receive a multi-year funding package typically have a guaranteed base level of support tied to a 9-month, half-time teaching assistant (TA) appointment.
 The specific terms and conditions for your individual package are found in your letter of admission.

 For the 2022-2023 academic year, a TA appointment in CLA provided a minimum stipend of $20,007 ($25.65/hour), tuition benefits for up to 14 credits a semester, and 95% of the premium for health insurance coverage on the graduate assistant plan (the remaining 5% is deducted from a student’s paychecks).

 Your collegiate fee is used to provide technology services and student services (such as commencement) for CLA graduate students.